pires/kubernetes-elasticsearch-cluster/README.md

 the init-container will fail to run.

 * By default, `ES_JAVA_OPTS` is set to `-Xms256m -Xmx256m`.
 This is a *very low* value but many users, i.e. `minikube` users, were having issues with pods getting killed because hosts were out of memory.
-You can change this yourself in the deployment descriptors available in this repository.
+One can change this in the deployment descriptors available in this repository.

 * As of the moment, Kubernetes pod descriptors use an `emptyDir` for storing data in each data node container.
-This is meant to be for the sake of simplicity and should be adapted according to your storage needs.
+This is meant to be for the sake of simplicity and should be adapted according to one's storage needs.

 * The [stateful](stateful) directory contains an example which deploys the data pods as a `StatefulSet`.
 These use a `volumeClaimTemplates` to provision persistent storage for each pod.